CanxinTang/PublicGroup1/README.md

-deployed web needs to update in Render after source code is changed ?
+deployed web does not need to update in Render after source code is changed.